 Use the enclosed USB adapter for power.
 If you use your own, make sure it supports 5V/2A.
 Firewalla will reboot randomly if it is 'under' powered.

 Make sure Ethernet cable is securely connected on both ends, you may need to try a different Ethernet port to get it to work.

 2. Power Cycle the Box

 While booting please check the status lights.
-If anything abnormal, please send an email to email@example.com
+If anything abnormal, please click on this to open a case.